Touro University California College of Osteopathic Medicine - TUCOM

 Deferred Entrance Requests Considered?
 Yes

-Acceptance response and deposit is required within two weeks of the date on the letter of acceptance.
+A non-refundable, non-transferable acceptance deposit of $2,000 is due within two weeks of the date on the letter of acceptance.

 MCAT/GPA Information